-Quarantine?
-Self-Isolation?
+Self-Quarantine?
+Isolation?
 Social Distancing?
 What They Mean And When To Do Them

 There's a bit of overlap, say experts.

-Both strategies aim to keep people who have been exposed, or might have been exposed, away from others as much as possible for a period.
-That has generally meant 14 days, considered the incubation period of COVID-19, although symptoms can appear within a few days of exposure.
+Both strategies aim to keep people who have been exposed, or who might have been exposed, away from others as much as possible for a period.
+That has generally meant 14 days, which is considered the incubation period of COVID-19, although symptoms can appear within a few days of exposure.

-Self-monitoring might include regularly checking temperature and watching for signs of a respiratory illness, such as fever, cough or shortness of breath, according to the Centers for Disease Control and Prevention.
+Self-monitoring might include regularly checking your temperature and watching for signs of a respiratory illness, such as fever, cough or shortness of breath, according to the Centers for Disease Control and Prevention.
 It also involves limiting interaction with others.

-Say, you attended a large conference where someone was later found to be positive for the coronavirus, even if you were not in close contact with that person.
-"The person speaking at the podium was later diagnosed and you were in the audience ― you're not considered at risk.
+Say you attended a large conference and someone there, whom you were not in close contact with, was later found to be positive for the coronavirus.
+"The person speaking at the podium was later diagnosed, and you were in the audience — you're not considered at risk.
 Those people may want to strictly self-monitor," says Dr. Marcus Plescia, chief medical officer for the Association of State and Territorial Health Officials.

 "But if you had a long conversation [with that person] or that person coughed or sneezed on you, that's different," he adds.
 You "would then self-quarantine."

-Self-quarantine is a step up from self-monitoring because the person at risk of infection — even though they still don't have symptoms ― had a higher chance of exposure.
+Self-quarantine is a step up from self-monitoring because the person at risk of infection — even though the person still doesn't have symptoms ― had a higher chance of exposure.

 Canadian Prime Minister Justin Trudeau, for example, is self-quarantining because his wife tested positive for the virus after returning from a trip to Great Britain.

 Quarantining means staying home and away from other people as much as possible for that 14-day period.
-People in this circumstance who don't live alone should do their best to retreat to their room or find a separate area in their home, and don't go out shopping, eating or socializing.
+People in this circumstance who don't live alone should do their best to retreat to their room or find a separate area in their home, and they shouldn't go out shopping, eating or socializing.

-"Don't sleep in the same bedroom [with other family members] and try to use a separate toilet, if you can," says Dr. Georges Benjamin, executive director of the American Public Health Association.
+"Don't sleep in the same bedroom [with other family members], and try to use a separate toilet, if you can," says Dr. Georges Benjamin, executive director of the American Public Health Association.
 "Be careful with dishes.
 They should go right from you into the dishwasher."

-If you are under a self-quarantine because of possible exposure, then develop a fever, cough or shortness of breath, call your doctor, local hospital or public health department to find out what to do.
-Some insurers and hospitals systems have online or phone assessment programs.
+If you are under a self-quarantine because of possible exposure and then develop a fever, a cough or shortness of breath, call your doctor, local hospital or public health department to find out what to do.
+Some insurers and hospital systems have online or phone assessment programs.
 For mild cases, physicians may direct you to stay home and treat your symptoms with over-the-counter fever reducers and other treatments.
-Those with more serious symptoms and people in higher-risk groups may be directed where to seek medical care.
+Those with more serious symptoms and people in higher-risk groups may be directed to where to seek medical care.

-As test kits become more available, you may also be directed to a place where you can get one.
+As test kits become more available, you may also be directed to a place where you can get tested.

 Q: What does isolation mean?